Your teeth vary in shape and size depending on their position within your mouth. These differences allow the teeth to do many different jobs.

 You can use a floss holder or an interdental cleaning aid.
 Interdental cleaning aids include woodsticks or small interdental brushes used to remove plaque from between the teeth.
 Your dentist or hygienist can explain how to use these properly.

-Many people think that it is a high level of sugar in your diet that causes decay, but this is not so.
+Many people think that it is a high level of sugar in your diet that causes decay, but this is not necessarily so.
 It is how often you have sugar in your diet, not the amount that causes problems.
-It takes an average of 40 minutes for the mouth to neutralise the acid caused by eating and drinking sugar.
+It takes an average of an hour for the mouth to neutralise the acid caused by eating and drinking sugar.
 It is therefore important to limit the number of attacks by keeping sugary foods and drinks to mealtimes.

 Your dentist or oral surgeon will tell you how to care for your implants after surgery.
 It is very important to make sure you clean them regularly and thoroughly as instructed to prevent gum disease and possible infection.

 Prevention is always better than cure.
 If you visit your dentist regularly, you will need less treatment and your dentist will spot any problems earlier, making any treatment easier.